 Motor Vehicle Theft

-The punishment for a motor vehicle theft crime can range from a fine of up to $500, to life in prison, depending on the nature of the crime and the criminal.
-However, most motor vehicle thefts will be punishable by 180 days to ten years in state jail and a fine of up to $10,000.
+Depending on the specifics of the offense and the offender, the punishment for a motor vehicle theft offense can range from a fine of up to $500 to life in prison.
+However, the majority of motor vehicle thefts will result in a prison sentence of 180 days to ten years and a fine of up to $10,000.